bbalazs88/Anaconda/README.md

 One of my favourite projects.
 The story behind this, that from a Facebook ad, I saw that Burberry introduced their make-up line in Hungary.
 And because it's my favourite fashion brand, I wanted to check, how much is a lipstick, to buy one for my girlfriend.
 I went to the page, and realized, that there's a misspelling in the price.
 The 11.000 Huf (33 eur) price is shorter with a zero, it's just 1.100 Huf (3.3 eur).
 Needless to say, we ordered twenty-something from it, and I thougt that I could check the whole Burberry page for errors like this.
 BeautifulSoup is always handy, but it wasn't enough for me just to scrape through the pages.
 I made a free Azure SQL Service to practice, and inserted all the rows to it, so it's easily searchable.

+## Eploring 67 years of LEGO
+It's a DataCamp project aims for Pandas using.
+Select / group by / sort etc.